brianedw/RFMath/GoldenSamples/CouplerSamples/README.md

 The files, MM_3dB_7 and MF_3dB_7 where measured manually, assuning that the unused ports of the 3dB are properly terminated and using a s a refernce port the port #3 of the shitch, for which the VNA was calibrated.
 Similarly the STD files are the standart deviations of the measurements.

+26.2.2021 UPDATE: I repeated the measurements for the same MM and MF 7 3dB coupler, this time using the matching circuitry that reduces reflection loss.
+It seems that the NEW measurements are relatively closewith the previous values that I extracted manualy.